Download a FREE E-Book with 20 Easy Weeknight Dinners

 This recipe is great for a high protein wrap.
 I usually use a low carb, high protein wrap and add lettuce and chopped cucumber for a little crunch.

-a photo of the ingredients for tuna and egg salad with labels on them
+Ingredients for tuna and egg salad with labels on each ingredient

 • Eggs – boil your eggs to your desired doneness.
 I like to cook my hard-boiled eggs for exactly 10 minutes for the perfect yolk.